GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 In the meantime, it is safer to only use the `loading` attribute for elements that are outside of the device viewport to prevent late fetches of on-screen elements.

-### How does the `loading` attribute work with images that are in the viewport but not immediately visible (for example, behind a carousel)?
+### How does the `loading` attribute work with images that are in the viewport but not immediately visible (for example: behind a carousel, or hidden by CSS for certain screen sizes)?

 Only images that are below the device viewport by the [calculated distance](#load-in-distance-threshold) load lazily.
 All images above the viewport, regardless of